bradleytechman/AltStore-Beginners-Guide/README.md

 # How do I trust AltStore?

-To trust AltStore, go to Settings < General < VPN & Device Management < ( your email that you used to install altstore ) < trust
+To trust AltStore, go to Settings < General < VPN & Device Management < (the email that you used to install AltStore ) < trust

 # My device isn’t showing up.